josephadeabah/crowdfundn/frontend/public/content/how-to-withdraw-funds.md

 ### Paystack Transfer Information

 **Does Paystack charge for Transfers?**
+We use Paystack for transfers.
 Paystack charges a small fee per successful transfer.
 You can check out their current pricing [here](https://support2.paystack.com/hc/en-us/articles/360012276559-Transfers#:~:text=50%20per%20transfer-,Transfers%20Pricing,-Important%20to%20Note).

-**Is there a minimum and maximum amount that can be sent with Paystack?**
+**Is there a minimum and maximum amount that can be sent with Bantu Hive?**
-The minimum amount you can transfer at a time is GHS 1, and the maximum amount is GHS 50,000.
+The minimum amount you can transfer at a time is GHS 60, and the maximum amount is GHS 50,000.

 ---